Operations for prolapse of the vaginal apex

 Will I have a follow-up appointment?

-You will be sent a follow-up appointment in the outpatient clinic around six to eight weeks after your operation.
-This maybe at the hospital (doctor or nurse), with your GP, or by telephone.
-Sometimes a follow-up is not needed.
+If you need a follow-up appointment, this will be made for around 6 to 8 weeks after your operation.
+This appointment will be at the hospital (doctor or nurse), with your GP, or by telephone.
+Sometimes a follow-up appointment is not needed.

 What if I have questions or concerns once I return home?

-You should contact the medical team or ward if there are any immediate problems after you return home.
-If you have any concerns in the days and weeks that follow, please contact your GP, who will be able to advise you.
+Contact the medical team or ward if there are any immediate problems after you return home.
+If you have any concerns in the days and weeks that follow, please contact your GP.